Greenpon/ISISBot/README.md

 Python based Dicord bot for ISIS Service TU Berlin

+Changelog 27-06 Lennart
+- redid the dates in all embed footers and the if condition in listen function
+- cleaned up some embed texts
+- deleted some imports in some files for less clutter

 Changelog 25-06 Sven
 - Added Key,Value Pairs to Add feeds
 - Added the possibility to remove feeds